-We now better understand how type 4 and type 6 secretion systems provide an advantage to the producing bacteria, both by eliminating potential competitors and perhaps by using the cell contents of the lysed bacteria as nutrients.
+We now better understand how type 4 and type 6 secretion systems provide an advantage to the bacteria that produce them, both by eliminating potential competitors and perhaps by using the cell contents of the lysed bacteria as nutrients.
 It will be interesting to monitor type 4 and type 6 secretion activity in situ and to analyze how these secretion systems shape the microbiota of plant and human pathogens, but also soil-borne bacteria in the Xanthomonadales order.
+Remember that bacteria of the genera Lysobacter and Stenotrophomonas are known as biocontrol organisms [Hayward et al. 2010].
+As these bacteria belong to the same family as Xanthomonas, it was not so surprising that strains of both Lysobacter and Stenotrophomonas were found to encode and utilise the secretion system to kill other bacteria [Bayer-Santos et al. 2019; Nas et al. 2021; Shen et al. 2021].
+This antibacterial activity can be detrimental to the rational development of biocontrol communities, as potentially beneficial bacteria may kill each other.
+Indeed, it has been shown that only inactivation of T4SS-mediated antibacterial activities enabled the development of a biocontrol alliance of two inherently incompatible Lysobacter species [Wu et al. 2021].
+Therefore, a detailed characterisation of contact-dependent killing mediated by T4SS and T6SS will facilitate the engineering of beneficial synthetic communities.
 Moreover, exciting insights into how the various effectors exert their toxic effects are expected in the coming years, which could lead to new biotechnological applications.

 Boris Szurek (Researcher at IRD Montpellier; Molecular plant pathologist with a strong interest in TAL effectors, their function and evolution in rice- and cassava pathogens): Cracking the DNA-binding code of TAL effectors and its biotechnological applications